 Welcome to Bloomington Public Schools!
-The staff of Bloomington Public Schools is our most important resource for providing learners with a high quality educational experience.
+Our staff are our most important resource for providing learners with a high quality educational experience and supporting the many services our district offers.
 The Human Resources team looks forward to providing you with excellent service.

 Educational Services Center - Room 501